55+ Best Instagram Spots in San Francisco for Unique Photos

 Me with a photo of the tulips blooming in front of the windmill in Golden Gate Park

-Lover’s Lane is the oldest walking trail in the Presidio that is popular amongst walkers, joggers, and anyone who jut wants a bit of a break from the city.
+Lover’s Lane is the oldest walking trail in the Presidio.
+It is popular with walkers, joggers, and anyone who wants a break from the city.

-For your Instagram photo, however, you want to go to the southern end of the trail for the Andy Goldsworthy art installation, which is just a few steps away from the actual Lover’s Lane Trail.
-Here, in the eucalyptus forest, you’ll see tree trunks zig zagging down the pathway.
+For your Instagram photo, however, you want to go to the trail’s southern end for the Andy Goldsworthy art installation, which is just a few steps away from the actual Lover’s Lane Trail.
+Here, in the eucalyptus forest, you’ll see tree trunks zig-zagging down the pathway.

 This San Francisco photo location is popular amongst couples and families, but even if you’re solo, like me, it’s a fun place to play around with some photos.